digitalrebar/doc/principles/README.rst

 The topics in this guide help explain Rebar's core architectural principles.

-Rebar Objective
+Digital Rebar Objective
 ---------------

-Rebar delivers repeatable best practice deployments.
+Digital Rebar delivers repeatable best practice deployments.
 Rebar is not just about installation: we define success as a sustainable operations model where we continuously improve how people use their infrastructure.
-The complexity and pace of technology change is accelerating so we must have an approach that embraces continuous delivery.
+The complexity and pace of technology change is accelerating so we must have an approach that embraces continuous delivery in the data center.

-Rebar’s objective is to help operators become more efficient, stable and resilient over time.
+Rebar’s objective is to help operators and technology become more efficient, stable and resilient over time.

 Background